davidmam/EEG-sleep-analysis/README.md

 	  The script "peaksDetection.py" computes and visualizes the peaks in the daily profiles of the latent states.
 These results are shown in Fig 5.

+	- For comparison of the latent states' profiles to the ones of manually scored sleep stages, use the scripts in ./groundTruthStageVisualization/

 	- In case of analysis of data including both baseline and recovery (after sleep deprivation) recordings, go to ./lstatesDailyProfiles/baselineVsRecovery/ to compute the homostatic response of the observed latent states.